 I grew up in a large family on a dairy farm in upstate New York.
 I learned about different kinds of wood and their qualities from my father while cutting firewood each year.

-My education brought me to Michigan in the 60's to complete a doctorate at Michigan State University in Marquette.
+My education brought me to Michigan in the 60's to complete a doctorate at Northern Michigan University in Marquette.
 As retirement approached, I started to collect some cherry burls in anticipation of trying my hand at turning.
 Upon retiring in 1999, I started my turning career, buying my first lathe and going to some wood-turning workshops.
 On summer days I enjoy looking for hardwood burls or spalted maple to turn into bowls.
-"Spalting" is a naturally occurring phenomenon created usually when a log begins to rot while lying on the ground.
-It is created when fungus invades the wet wood and is recognizable by beautiful black patterns contained within the background of the wood's natural color.
+'Spalting' is a naturally occurring phenomenon created usually when a log begins to rot while lying on the ground.
+It is created when fungus invades the wet wood, and is recognizable by beautiful black patterns contained within the background of the wood's natural color.

 I take the wood I find and cut it into a blank that is fastened to a lathe, I "rough in" these green blanks into one inch-thick 'shells' giving me a basic idea of what I can do with the piece.
 I then cover the piece in wax to reduce cracking as it dries.
 Six to twelve months later, I put the dry shells back on the lathe to turn them one more time and then sand them smooth.
 Finishing is done by adding a food-safe walnut oil to each turned piece.